Google Domains Overview – Everything You Need To Know

 Google Domains does support an impressive 100+ domain extensions, but other domain registrars can support even more.

-This won’t affect the average person looking for a normal domain extension, as Google Domains supports many of the popular ones anyway.
+This won’t affect the average person looking for a normal domain extension, as Google Domains supports many popular ones.
 Still, if you’re looking for a niche or uncommon domain extension, then you’re best looking at some alternative domain registration sites.

 How To Register A Domain With Google Domains